arthwang/vsc-prolog/README.md

     (default map to alt-x l) loads the source file in active editor into prolog process in the integrated terminal, opening it if not beeing opened.
 The prolog process provides a real prolog REPL console.

   * Command 'Prolog: query goal under cursor'
     (default map to alt-x q) loads the source file and querys the goal under the cursor.
+You can call this command from editor context menu.
   ![loaddocument](images/loaddoc.gif)

 ### Go to definition